coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 	}
 ```

-Now our `PasswordGneratorTest` unit test class has two unit test method and we can see both are passed.
+Now our `PasswordGneratorTest` unit test class has two unit test methods and we can see both are passed.

 In `PasswordGnerator.java` we can see both if and else condition code is highlighted in green.

 ![Code for both if and Else condition is covered](/assets/images/2022-08-30-junit-test-case/007-junit-covered-if-and-else-condition.png)

-Also, in the beginning, we checked if the name is null or not.
+Also, in the beginning, we checked if the name was null or not.
 If it is null, we will return the password as `null`.

 Currently, we have not covered it by writing any unit test case in the `PasswordGneratorTest.java` JUnit Test case.